Sigma Librae: Nomenclature

 It bore the traditional Latin names Brachium (arm) and Cornu (horn), and the non-unique minor Arabic names Zuben el Genubi (southern claw) (shared with Alpha Librae); Zuben Hakrabi (shared with Gamma Librae and Eta Librae, also rendered as Zuban Alakrab), and Ankaa (shared with Alpha Phoenicis).
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
-It approved the name Brachium for the primary component Sigma Librae A on 5 September 2017.
+It approved the name Brachium on 5 September 2017.
 Ankaa had previously been approved as the name for Alpha Phoenicis on 29 July 2016.
 Both are now so included in the List of IAU-approved Star Names.

 In Chinese, 折威 (Shé Wēi), meaning Executions (asterism), refers to an asterism consisting of σ Librae, 50 Hydrae, 3 Librae, 4 Librae and 12 Librae.
 Consequently, the Chinese name for σ Librae is 折威七 (Shé Wēi qī, the Seventh Star of Executions).

 Properties

-The primary, Sigma Librae A, has a spectral class M2.5 III, which places it in the red giant stage of its evolution.
-This is a semi-regular variable star with a single pulsation period of 20 days.
+The spectrum of this star matches a spectral class of M2.5 III, which places it in the red giant stage of its evolution.
+This is a semiregular variable star with a single pulsation period of 20 days.
 It shows small amplitude variations in magnitude of 0.10–0.15 on time scales as brief as 15–20 minutes, with cycles of repetition over intervals of 2.5–3.0 hours.
-This form of variability indicates that the star is on the asymptotic giant branch and is generating energy through the nuclear fusion of hydrogen and helium along concentric shells surrounding an inert core of carbon and oxygen.
+This form of variability indicates that the star is on the asymptotic giant branch and is generating energy through the nuclear fusion of hydrogen and helium within concentric shells surrounding an inert core of carbon and oxygen.

-The companion, Sigma Librae B, is of the 16th magnitude and over an arc minute away.
+Sigma Librae has a companion, Sigma Librae B, a 16th magnitude star separated by 102.8".
+It has similar proper motions with the primary and thus may form a binary star system, but this has not been confirmed yet.
+If a binary system, the physical separation is at least 102800 au. σ Lib B has around 20% the mass of the Sun.